Cricket Formats – Let’s Explore the 4 Types of Cricket

 Australia and England have subsequently been joined by South Africa, West Indies, India, Pakistan, New Zealand, Sri Lanka, Bangladesh, Zimbabwe, Afghanistan and Ireland.

-Countries are now competing for the World Test Championship which has recently been introduced to add a little more interest as the format battles with the shorter forms of the game.
+Countries are now competing for the World Test Championship which has recently been introduced to add a little more interest as the format battles for an audience with the shorter forms of the game.

 If you want to know more about how test matches play out, and why it is considered superior to the newer formats of the game, check out our definitive introduction to test cricket.